 Araucania is attracting more and more international travelers.
 And for a good reason!
 The main regional city of Araucania is Temuco.
 The city itself is not of great interest, but it allows flight connections to the capital, Santiago de Chile.
 It is also a great location to rent a car and start exploring the surrounding area.
 We recommend that travelers on a small budget consider an overnight bus ride, as they are very comfortable and safe, rather than a flight.

-Let’s start by talking about the Parque Nacional Conguillo, with its 2 impressive volcanoes named Llaima and Sierra Nevada.
-The colors of the snow-capped peaks are contrasted by striking black lava.
+Let’s start by talking about the Parque Nacional Conguillío, imposing with its Llaima and Sierra Nevada volcanoes and its black lava flows that allow you to observe a beautiful contrast of colors with the snow-capped peaks.
 This park features the native forests of Araucaria and Nothofagus, which are enhanced by the monumental Llaima volcano in the background.
 The park is an excellent destination for hiking enthusiasts.
 The park’s most beautiful hike is Sierra Nevada.

 The most seasoned hikers will not miss this tour that is 100% off the beaten track: summiting the Sollipulli glacier.
 At the top, you will enjoy a stunning view on a crater covered with ice.
 On a clear day, you will have a view of all of the region’s volcanoes: Llaima, Lonquimay, Copahue, Sierra Nevada and Lanon.
 For an even more unique experience, we offer crossing the glacier in three days.
 Camping on the glacier, crossing rivers, swimming, and hiking with crampons and ice axes are some highlights of this trip.
 This tour is reserved for confident hikers.